mkmark/x4-notes/README.md

 The choice boils down to, whether to put the cloak on a Moreya or a Katana.
 I have blueprints of both, so nothing special here.
 Moreya is the fastest S ship that can install a TER engine, and Katana is the fastest M ship that can install a TER engine.
 Both have distinguished ship paint, and the Katana gets a slightly better one, but this is no important reason.
 It's better to think from the perspective, of who gets more benefit from such a cloak.

-In real life, a high-speed scout does not need a cloak, speed is its best protection, and so is Moreya.
+In real life, a high-speed scout, e.g. SR-71 Blackbird, does not need a cloak, speed is its best protection, and so is Moreya.

 The Katana, on the other hand, can achieve things a Moreya cannot do, for example, survive friendly fire when accidentally activating the cloak near allies, and can kill almost any ship with less effort than a Moreya (How do you even kill a battleship with a Moreya?).